Use digital checklists to implement hygiene and protective measures in the church during the service.

 Use this checklist to check that all hygiene and safety measures have been implemented before a service.Download template

 Fortunately, the churches are also allowed to reopen within the framework of the loosening of the restrictions, provided that hygiene and protective measures are observed.
-In an effort to resume religious rites and acts of worship, each congregation must have guidelines for reopening churches, especially for worship services.
+To resume religious rites and worship acts, each congregation must have guidelines for reopening churches, especially for worship services.

 The reopening is a challenge for churches.
 Therefore, where it is important, it is important to establish a church health & safety policy with clear guidelines that must be followed by all believers.
 This is the only way to minimize the risk of a coronavirus outbreak in the church.